adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```

 The name must always be preceded by `@` (at-sign), in both the defintion and
-when it is used.
-The character after the `@` must be alphabetic or an underscore,
+wherever it is used.
+The character after the `@` must be alphabetic or an
-the other characters can be any of those plus digits or a period, but _cannot_ include
+underscore, the other characters can be any of those plus digits or a period,
-a hyphen.
+but _cannot_ include a hyphen.
 For example:

 ```fea
 locationDef wght=1000d @Extra_Black;